vkuzel/Quantum-Leap-Gradle-Plugin/README.md

     ```kotlin
     plugins {
-        id("cz.quantumleap") version "2.3.0-1"
+        id("cz.quantumleap") version "2.3.0-2"
     }
     ```

-3. Optionally specify locataion of a main class in a module that contains it.
+3. Optionally specify location of a main class in a module that contains it.

     ```kotlin
     ext {